bcgov/action-deployer-openshift/README.md

     ### Typical / recommended

-    # Name for any penetration test issues or artifacts
-    name: "frontend"

     # Override GitHub default oc version
     oc_version: "4.13"

     # Template parameters/variables to pass
     parameters: -p ZONE=${{ github.event.number }}

-    # Run a ZAProxy penetration test against any routes? [true/false]
-    # Requires `name` to be set if enabled/true
-    penetration_test: false

     # Run a command after OpenShift deployment and any verifications
     # Useful for cronjobs and migrations